Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Install IDE and the toolchain
 -----------------------------
 The firmware installation / debugging is done using GNU Debugger (GDB), OpenOCD and a USB<->JTAG interface.
 Normally this is done during software development using the Eclipse MCU IDE, but before that the communication with the debug module should be checked to verify the hardware setup.

 By default, the Nexys Video Board uses the second channel of the built-in USB<->JTAG converter to access the debug module.
 I.e. debugging is done over the same cable as programming the FPGA.
 On the PC side OpenOCD is used to generate JTAG signals.
 OpenOCD requires a WinUSB compatible driver for the USB-JTAG interface.
 This must first be installed under Windows using `Zadig <https://zadig.akeo.ie/>`_.

 We then recommend installing the `Eclipse MCU <https://eclipse-embed-cdt.github.io/plugins/install/>`_ environment, as well as the RISC-V toolchain and Windows Build Tools linked there.
-(Alternatively, the `RISC-V GNU Toolchain <https://github.com/riscv/riscv-gnu-toolchain>`_ and `OpenOCD <https://github.com/riscv/riscv-openocd>`_ can be installed manually).
+(Alternatively, the `RISC-V GNU Toolchain <https://github.com/riscv/riscv-gnu-toolchain>`_ and `OpenOCD
+<https://github.com/riscv/riscv-openocd>`_ can be installed manually).

 Board Support Package (BSP)
 ---------------------------
-The Board Support Package includes the HAL (hardware abstraction layer) for using the peripherals and core features, the AIRISC-specific linker script and start-up code, syscall implementations, configuration scripts for OpenOCD and GDB and simple example program, which can be compiled using the provided Makefile (no IDE required).
+The Board Support Package includes examples of linker scripts, syscall implementations, and configuration scripts for OpenOCD, GDB, and other tools.

 Connection of the Olimex JTAG Adapter (Arty-A7 only)
 ----------------------------------------------------
 The Arty-A7 FPGA board does not have an integrated JTAG interface.
 Instead the PMOD header ``JA`` serves as such.
 For this an external USB to JTAG interface is connected.
 Here the connection of an Olimex ARM-JTAG-TINY-H is demonstrated.
 Similarly, with an adapted OpenOCD configuration file, another adapter should also work.
 The layout of the JTAG adapter is shown in Fig. 7.
 For the Nexys video board, a USB connector serves as the JTAG interface and the subsequent connection at the PMOD header is not necessary.

 |